California city approves 25-cent fee on disposable cups

-Berkeley’s City Council voted unanimously Tuesday to approve the fee on single-use cups, which will take effect January 2020.
+Berkeley’s City Council voted unanimously Tuesday to approve the fee on single-use cups that will take effect January 2020.

-“The goal is to transition Berkeley from throwaway to reusable food ware, to incentivize people to bring their own cup,” said Councilwoman Sophie Hahn, who proposed the ordinance with Mayor Jesse Arreguin.
+“The goal is to transition Berkeley from throwaway to reusable food ware, to incentivize people to bring their own cup,” said Councilwoman Sophie Hahn, who co-authored the ordinance with Mayor Jesse Arreguin.

-Restaurants would keep all proceeds, and it would be up to them to decide what to do with the extra money, Hahn said.
-She said it could be invested on more environmentally friendly food ware.

-The ordinance also requires restaurants to provide takeout containers that are compostable by mid-2020 and to provide only reusable plates and utensils for those eating in.
+The ordinance, called Disposable-Free Dining, also requires restaurants to provide takeout containers that are compostable by mid-2020 and to provide only reusable plates and utensils for those eating in.
 It also says other disposable items, like lids and stirrers, can only be offered when requested.

+Restaurants would keep all proceeds, and it would be up to them to decide what to do with the extra money.
+The funds, for example, could be used to replace plastic cutlery for more environmentally friendly silverware, she added.

 The single-use cup fee is the latest effort in the socially forward city to reduce waste.
-Bans on plastic bags received support in the city of 100,000 long before California imposed its own ban in 2014.
+Bans on plastic bags received support in the city of 120,000 long before California became the first state to impose a ban in 2014.
+The city has also imposed a ban on plastic straws.

-Berkeley pioneered recycling in the 1970s, but that alone is no longer enough, Hahn said.
+Berkeley pioneered recycling in the 1970s and banned Styrofoam in the 1980s.
+But that alone is no longer enough, Hahn said.

+The hope is to reduce consumption of single-use containers through a change in behavior and one day have people bring their own reusable carry-out containers to restaurants, just like they bring their reusable plastic bags to the grocery store, she said.

 “We were the first city in the U.S. to do curbside recycling, and people thought we were crazy,” she said “But we pioneered that, and it has become the norm across the world.”